nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 2. This will generate a notebook with PySpark code to load the data in a dataframe and display 100 rows with the header.

 3. Attach the notebook to a Spark pool.
+Your Spark pool may not be running and will not have the green checkmark, it is fine to proceed.

     ![The Spark pool list is displayed.](media/attach-spark-pool.png "Attach to Spark pool")

 4. Select **Run all** on the notebook toolbar to execute the notebook.

     > **Note:** The first time you run a notebook in a Spark pool, Synapse creates a new session.
 This can take approximately 5 minutes.

     > **Note:** To run just the cell, either hover over the cell and select the _Run cell_ icon to the left of the cell, or select the cell then type **Ctrl+Enter** on your keyboard.

 5. Create a new cell underneath by selecting **{} Add code** when hovering over the blank space at the bottom of the notebook.

     ![The Add Code menu option is highlighted.](media/new-cell.png "Add code")

 6. The Spark engine can analyze the Parquet files and infer the schema.
-To do this, enter the following in the new cell:
+To do this, enter the following in the new cell, then execute the cell by pressing SHIFT + Enter:

     ```python
     df.printSchema()